 July 2016 will be my third time I head over to the Dominican Republic for a camp.
 If you are interested but are feeling hesitant, don’t!
 Soccer For Change has a great group of individuals who will make sure you are welcomed with open arms to their team.
 The volunteers you will work together with are there for the same reason you are.
 This is a trip I would highly recommend to family, friends and volunteers!

 Located on the North coast of the Dominican Republic, Soccer For Change volunteers serve in the small town of Sosua.
 The Dominicans lively culture and welcoming island vibe has made the country well known in the tourism industry.
 However, the social injustices lead by European conquistadors are still present in modern society, this is one factor that contributes to the poverty and hardship many members of the community face every day.
 In this laid-back beach town many of the residents find work in the agricultural industry, fishing the local waters or selling goods in the local markets.

-The Soccer For Change program donation includes flight, meals, accommodations, transportation and travel/medical insurance.
+The Soccer For Change program donation includes Flight, Meals, Accommodations, Youth Leadership Development Program, Transportation and Travel/Medical insurance.
 The program donation does not include the $10(US) fee to enter the country, $20 (US) fee to exit the country, or personal snacks and shopping.

 7 days: $2,400 CAD/per volunteer